galgantar/standard-deviants/index.markdown

 </div>

 Getting into the temporal analysis, we consider communities' popularity over time.
-We plot the geometric mean of `virality_rss` per cluster over time and watch the race to the top:
+We plot the geometric mean of `virality_rss` per cluster over time and watch the race to the top 🐇🐢.

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/26820962"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26820962/thumbnail" width="100%" alt="bar-chart-race visualization" /></noscript></div>

-# Main Course I - Virality Factors
+# Main Course I - Virality Factors 💫

-What proportions of ingredients are actually needed to go viral?
+What proportions of ingredients are actually needed to go viral 🤔?
 We model virality as a binary outcome using logistic regression.
 We rely on `virality_rss` to define whether a post is viral or not (how is it defined?) and other post properties (e.g. num_words, avg_word_length, sentiment, LIWC features, etc.) to be the features.
 We use `smf.logreg` to train our model and come up with the coefficients displayed in the plot below.

 TODO: talk about link aggregation, the largest post has 167 outdegree (eg links 167 other posts).